What does Brexit mean for the biopharma industry?

 In 2014, the UK’s pharmaceutical production was valued at around €18.1bn, just trailing the value of Irish (€18.9bn), according to a Brexit Monitor report on the life sciences industry published by PwC.
 This report, published in 2016, made speculations fresh out the gate about what could be in store.

-It has been a little over a year since Theresa May triggered Article 50 and began the withdrawal progress.
-While she has ultimately failed to secure a deal as of yet meaning it’s difficult to say with certainty what the biopharma landscape will look like, there are some things that we’ve learned since the referendum results were first announced that provide an insight into what is yet to come.
+It has been a little over a year since Theresa May triggered Article 50 and began the withdrawal process.
+While she has ultimately failed to secure a deal as of yet – meaning it’s difficult to say with certainty what the biopharma landscape will look like – there are some things that we’ve learned since the referendum results were first announced that provide an insight into what is yet to come.

 The EMA is upping sticks to Amsterdam